 - Do they have irrational and often violent mood swings?

-Answering “yes” to even a couple of those questions could be the sign of a significant problem that requires professional treatment at a rehabilitation center.
+Answering “yes” to even a couple of those questions could be the sign of a significant meth problem that requires professional help at a crystal methamphetamine treatment program.

 Like other forms of drug addiction, meth addiction recovery isn’t going to happen overnight.
 Convincing your loved one to seek meth addiction treatment is the first step.
 However, taking your loved one into professional help may be easier said than done.
 In fact, if you’re too demanding or confrontational, it could push him or her deeper into the cycle of addiction.
 Instead of beating your loved one up, reinforce the fact that you’re there to provide support.